-Uyen is a first generation immigrant and a refugee.
-She came to the United States at eleven years of age.
-Her career has followed the typical path of many; earning her degrees in Pharmacology at UC Santa Barbara, her MS in Biomedical Sciences from UC San Diego, and her MBA specializing in entrepreneurship and venture capital from UC Berkeley.
+Uyen is a first generation immigrant and refugee, coming to the United States at eleven years of age.
+Her career has followed a typical path; earning her degrees in Pharmacology at UC Santa Barbara, her MS in Biomedical Sciences from UC San Diego, and her MBA specializing in entrepreneurship and venture capital from UC Berkeley.
 Things finally got interesting when Uyen went to work as an Investment Officer for CalPERS, one of the largest pension funds and investment portfolios in the world where she helped to ensure Californians received great pensions and healthcare.

-Next, after spending several years employed in the arid brownness of California, her desire for greener pastures and her need to be closer to family led her to accept an assignment as Director of Investment for Mekong Capital, a private equity firm focusing on mid-growth consumer businesses in Vietnam.
+After spending several years in the arid brownness of California, her desire for greener pastures and her need to be closer to family led her to accept an assignment as Director of Investment for Mekong Capital, a private equity firm focusing on mid-growth consumer businesses in Vietnam.

 Chris Cvetkovich - Owner/Chef Patron

 Chris has been scouring the corners of the globe for exciting food and drink for over 25 years.
 From the jungles of Kalimantan to the foothills of the Atlas Mountains, there's literally nothing edible he's discovered that he hasn't been thrilled to eat...or at least try.

 Always an entrepreneur, Chris started his first company, designing marketing materials and 3D animations for businesses while still earning his degree.
 After college, and wanting a fresh, creative outlet, he joined the growing video games industry, working as a 3D environment artist on numerous PC and Console titles.
 During all of this, his unrelenting drive for international travel and food kept him continuously cooking and exploring.